Average signature and 4-genus of 2-bridge knots

 The goal of this subsection is to show the following result:

-\begin{theorem} For all positive integers $s$ and $t$, the expected taxicab distance from the origin after a random walk as in Definition \ref{def:random} of $t$ steps on the lattice $\mathbb{Z}^d\times\mathbb{Z}_2^p$ with $2d+p=3\cdot 2^s$ is at most $3\sqrt{2^s t} +p$. \end{theorem}
+\begin{theorem} For all positive integers $s$ and $t$, the expected taxicab distance from the origin after a random walk as in Definition \ref{def:random} of $t$ steps on the lattice $\mathbb{Z}^d\times\mathbb{Z}_2^a$ with $2d+a=3\cdot 2^s$ is at most $3\sqrt{2^s t} +a$. \end{theorem}

-\begin{remark} After applying the Link Lemma \ref{lem:link}, each word is of length at most $s+3$, yielding an upper bound on 4-genus by $\frac{s+3}{2}$ by Inequality \ref{eq:crossing}.
-The result above implies that expected taxicab distance of $3\sqrt{2^s t} +p$ is the number of connect summands that are not canceled by their mirror.
-Then this contributes $\frac{1}{2}(s+3)(3\sqrt{2^s t} +p)$ to the upper bound for the expected 4-genus of the knot $K_w$.
+\begin{remark} After applying the Link Lemma \ref{lem:link}, each connected summand has at most $s+3$ crossings, yielding an upper bound on 4-genus by $\frac{s+3}{2}$ by Inequality \ref{eq:crossing}.
+The result above implies that the expected taxicab distance of $3\sqrt{2^s t} +a$ is the number of connected summands that are not canceled by their mirror.
+Then this contributes $\frac{1}{2}(s+3)(3\sqrt{2^s t} +a)$ to the upper bound for the expected 4-genus of the knot $K_w$.

-Additionally, there are at most $r-1$ crossings in the last connect summand, contributing an additional $\frac{1}{2}(r-1)$ to the upper bound for the expected 4-genus of the knot $K_w$. \end{remark}
+Additionally, there are at most $r-1$ crossings in the last connected summand, contributing an additional $\frac{1}{2}(r-1)$ to the upper bound for the expected 4-genus of the knot $K_w$ by Inequality \ref{eq:crossing}. \end{remark}

 To achieve this theorem, we first establish the correct probabilistic setting.
 The authors of \cite{BKLMR} were able to use a simpler result on randomness because in their model for 2-bridge knots, the orientations before each pair of twist regions are fixed throughout.
 We are not so lucky; instead our orientations are properly modeled by a Markov chain.